-The survey questionnaire used during the course of the 2018 Rhode Island Health Insurance Survey was based on the prior 2016 Rhode Island Health Insurance Survey.
-The final survey was designed in collaboration with Freedman Healthcare, the Rhode Island Executive Office of Health and Human Services, and HealthSource Rhode Island.
+The survey questionnaire used during the 2020 Rhode Island Health Insurance Survey was based on the prior 2018 Rhode Island Health Insurance Survey.
+The final survey was designed in collaboration with Freedman Healthcare, the Rhode Island Executive Office of Health and Human Services, and HealthSource RI.